Serpens66/Anno-1800-Mods/README.md

 Planned Mods:
 - Sabotage Mod
 - Request Support Fleet Mod, combined with Honor
+- and other mods in the WIP folder

 Please report back any bugs and if the mods do well with a mod manager, cause I did not test the new modinfo.json format.

+Using/Uploading my code/mods:
+-
+Always ask me for permission before using code/uploading them anywhere.
+You can try to contact me here at github, eg. in the "issues" section or "Serp" in the anno modding discord (see invitation link below).
+Only if I do not respond within 1 month you are allowed to use my code, but always with credits by mentioning me and linking to the source, eg. this github page.

 For more mods see the mod collection:
 <p align="center">